Fear of Looking Older - Making Peace with Wrinkles, Sagging, and Gray Hair

 3. Be Aware of the Influence of Social Media and the Media

 If your unfiltered face feels strange to you, the problem is a brain that has become too accustomed to filters.
 Your face without editing is "the real you"; the filtered version is an illusion.
 By reducing filter use and getting used to unedited photos, the sense of discomfort with your own face will fade.
-(Books on media literacy are also a helpful reference)
+Books on media literacy are also a helpful reference.
+Remember that the "ideal skin" shown in advertising is a product of lighting and retouching.

 4. Invest in Healthy Aging

 Shift your focus from anti-aging (fighting aging) to healthy aging (aging well).
-Sunscreen (UV radiation accounts for roughly 80% of skin aging), adequate sleep, a balanced diet, regular exercise.
+Sunscreen (UV radiation is the primary cause of skin aging), adequate sleep, a balanced diet, regular exercise.
 These are investments in your overall health, not in youthful looks.
 They do happen to benefit your appearance as well, but that is a secondary effect.
+When the goal is "aging healthily" rather than "looking younger," the meaning behind daily actions shifts.

 Aging appearance is unavoidable, but the fear of aging can be reduced.
 Question the social message that "youth equals value," be grateful for your body's functions, and invest in aging healthily.
+Start by looking in the mirror and instead of searching for flaws, direct your attention to "the body that keeps working for you today."
 Growing older is not about losing - it is about accumulating.